open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 1. The head trace sampling probability
 2. Source of consistent sampling decisions.

-This proposal uses one byte of information for each of these.
+This proposal uses 6 bits of information for each of these and does not depend on built-in TraceID randomness, which is not sufficiently specified for probability sampling at this time.

 ### Probability value